-Condoms are one of the most popular forms of birth control.
+Rubber.
+Jimmy-hat.
+Love sock.
+Wrapper.
+However you say it, condoms are one of the most popular forms of birth control out there.
 They slip over the penis to prevent pregnancy and lower the risk of STIs by keeping sperm inside the condom and out of the vagina.
 (There are also internal condoms that go inside the vagina.)
 Condoms come in hundreds of shapes and sizes, with lube and without.

 Types of Condoms

 These condoms are lubricated with a chemical that kills sperm.
 Ok for vaginal intercourse, but not recommended for oral or anal sex.

 Women and men who are sensitive to spermicide can use spermicide-free condoms.
 Condoms have very few side effects.
 This type has even less.